By Arvind Hickman and Lindsay Bennett | 1 July 2016

 As the volume of betting advertising has grown, so too has community opposition led by a handful of politicians, including independent senator, Nick Xenophon, and the Australian Greens Party.

-In 2013, a government inquiry into sports gambling called for advertising to be scaled back, recommending amendments to the Broadcast Services Act 1992 to ban the advertising of live odds altogether, restrict sports betting advertising on television and radio during child-friendly hours and ban the promotion of betting by sports commentary teams.
+In 2013, a government inquiry into sports gambling called for advertising to be scaled back, recommending amendments to the underpinning services Act 1992 to ban the advertising of live odds altogether, restrict sports betting advertising on television and radio during child-friendly hours and ban the promotion of betting by sports commentary teams.